StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 - BITMAP: Bitmap type does not require specified length or default value.
 It represents a set of unsigned bigint numbers.
 The largest element could be up to 2^64 - 1.

 **agg_type**：aggregation type.
 If not specified, this column is key column.
-If specified, it it value column.The aggregation types supported are as follows:
+If specified, it is value column.
+The aggregation types supported are as follows:

 - SUM、MAX、MIN、REPLACE
 - HLL_UNION (only for HLL type)